twilight-goose/Mapping-Stations/README.md

 For a more detailed breakdown of matching and distance, see mapping-stations.pptx

+Note: The first time loading PWMQN data (and any instance after deleting the database) will take longer than usual, as it is generating the pwqmn sqlite3 database.

 ## Output Accuracy Table
 ### Zone 1: Southern/Central Ontario